 Let’s deal with that objection first, because if we don’t, you might not read on.

 What is important is that you record yourself saying things that are useful, interesting, informative, problem solving and entertaining.
-Not necessarily in that order and not necessarily all of those.

 If you’re still not convinced, let Social Media Examiner teach you a thing or too with their excellent interview from September entitled Finding Your Spoken Voice: How to Become Believable.